-Can I take photos during the visit to the programme country?
+Can I take photos during the visit to Ghana?

 Yes, provided you do so respectfully and gain permission where possible.
-Please see our terms and conditions for information regarding Media and Child Protection when taking images.
+Please see our Terms & Conditions for information regarding Media and Child Protection when taking images.

 As a group, we will also organise photos, films, and interviews that capture the experience and promote the story of the journey and the amazing work of The Hunger Project.